Is CoolSculpting actually effective?

 Cooling panels are applied to the treatment area, with fat gently suctioned into the device.
 While other cells remain unharmed, excess fat cells are destroyed by the cold temperature delivered by the CoolSculpting machine, and over a period of several months, dead fat cells are naturally metabolized and released from the body as waste.

 Patients rarely experience serious side effects, and at worst, some experience mild tenderness during the treatment or slight redness or swelling.
-The vast majority of patients need no downtime following the CoolSculpting procedure, and are able to return to work and everyday activities immediately.
+The vast majority of patients require no downtime following the CoolSculpting procedure and are able to return to work and resume everyday activities immediately.

 However, CoolSculpting cannot achieve the same results as tumescent liposuction.
 Liposuction can remove up to five liters of fat during an outpatient procedure, with the plastic surgeon able to control where the fat is removed with precision.
-Results are appear faster as well, with most patients able to enjoy their final results 1-3 months after surgery, as soon as swelling has subsided.
+Results will be visible more quickly as well, with most patients able to enjoy their final results one to three months after surgery, as soon as swelling has subsided.

-In truth, it depends how the individual defines effective.
-If you are looking for a non-invasive method of shifting small, stubborn depositions of fat with no downtime, then CoolSculpting can achieve this.
+In truth, it depends how one defines effective.
+If you are looking for a non-invasive method of shifting small, stubborn deposits of fat with no downtime, then CoolSculpting can achieve this.
 However, results are unpredictable and it can take up to four months before the final outcome becomes visible.
 Most importantly, the results are subtle rather than dramatic.
-The results of a CoolSculpting treatment are permanent, as fat cells are destroyed by the fat freezing process, but the greatest fat reduction you can expect to see in the treated area is 20-25%.
+The results of a CoolSculpting treatment are permanent, as fat cells are destroyed by the fat freezing process, but the greatest percentage of fat reduction you can expect to see in the treated area is 20-25%.

 If you are looking for a more dramatic body contouring procedure, liposuction is unparalleled and can provide more reliable and impressive results.
-Although it is an invasive surgery and requires anesthesia, patients usually only require one session, with recovery time lasting several days on average.
-The price is comparable to CoolSculpting, and both procedures take between 1 and 2 hours to perform.
+Although it is an invasive surgery and requires anesthesia, patients usually only require one session, with a recovery time lasting several days on average.
+The price is comparable to CoolSculpting, and both procedures take between one and two hours to perform.
 Most plastic surgeons would be unanimous in their agreement that liposuction offers more dramatic post-operative results.